-Once you make this Holiday Spiced Crunchy Granola, you will NEVER want store-bought again!
+Once you make this festive Holiday Spiced Granola you will never want store-bought again!

 I am a granola girl for sure.
 Cinnamon, ginger, and cloves combine to create that wonderful gingerbread granola taste.
 The perfect addition to my pumpkin yogurt.

 This Christmas granola in a jar makes the perfect food gift for the holidays.
 All the wonderful spices of the season.
 I think you need to give my pumpkin latte a try too.

-NOW that I have experienced the awesomeness of this over-the-top delicious goodness, bought granola will NEVER make an appearance again.
-This is the BEST granola ever.
+Now that I have experienced the awesomeness of this over-the-top delicious goodness, bought granola will never make an appearance again.
+This is the best holiday granola ever.

 Don’t ask me what took so long, but hey better late than never.
 I made this about 2 days ago, and I can still smell the wonderful aroma when I go into the kitchen.
 Want to make your house smell wonderful?
 Make some of this granola, works like a charm.
 You will instantly be in the Christmas spirit!

 I still love my versions of Healthy Granola, Soft Chewy Granola Bars, and No-bake Granola Bars but this crunchy granola is my favourite so far.
 I cannot believe it took me so long to get on the bandwagon.
 One batch and I am totally addicted.

 So many flavour combinations are rolling around in my head right now.
 HOW did I NOT try this sooner?
 The same thing happened with I made homemade cranberry sauce for the first time.
 I have never bought canned cranberries again.